 Final Thoughts on Staying Healthy in the Smokies

-While it may seem like staying healthy in the unofficial pancake capitol of the world, you can find ways to have an enjoyable vacation and still stay healthy as much as you wish However, if you do breakdown and eat some fried chicken, don't worry, we won't tell anyone.
+While it may seem like staying healthy in the unofficial pancake capital of the world, you can find ways to have an enjoyable vacation and still stay healthy as much as you wish However if you do breakdown and eat some fried chicken, don't worry, we won't tell anyone.

 Written by Brittany Tipton